 The appellant's position does not require expert knowledge to extend and modify conservation criteria to address complex critical conservation problems or to advise managers at the national and State levels as envisioned at Level 1-8.
+He does not provide technical direction for a program administered through a number of other soil conservationists.
+He is not required to resolve novel, complex conservation problems.
+Nor does he organize, plan and develop any conservation plans with the scope described at Level 1-8.

-Factor 2, Supervisory controls
+Factor 2, Supervisory controls.

+Within the overall objectives established by the supervisor the incumbent develops a plan of operation for the field offices.
+The plan of operation is submitted to the supervisor for review and approval.
 In consultation with his supervisor, the appellant independently develops specific conservation plans tailored to meet the needs of the area he serves.
 Technical skills of an agricultural engineer, soil scientist, and other soil conservationists are available and utilized in preparing conservation plans.
 The appellant's work is periodically reviewed by his supervisor for effectiveness of overall accomplishments through discussions of progress and inspection of work.